Academic Integrity Policy

 Student Appeals Process

-If consultation with the faculty member in question and the Director of the Master of Arts in American History and Government does not produce satisfactory results, the student should submit his or her appeal in writing to the Chair of the Department of History and Political Science specifying the details and circumstances which justify the appeal and the action or decision sought by the student.
+- If consultation with the faculty member in question does not produce satisfactory results, the student should submit his or her appeal in writing to the academic head of the graduate program.
+The written appeal should specify the details and circumstances that justify the appeal and state the action or decision sought by the student.

-If the Chair of the Department of History and Political Science, after having consulted with the individual who is the subject of the complaint, denies the student's appeal or complaint, the student may submit a copy of the appeal to the Dean of the College of Arts and Sciences.
+- If the academic head of the graduate program, after having consulted with the individual who is the subject of the complaint, denies the student’s appeal or complaint, the student may submit a copy of the appeal to the dean of the academic college in which the graduate program is housed.

-The Dean will review the information presented, make such inquiries as necessary and render judgment.
-If the student is dissatisfied, the final appeal is to the Provost.
+- The academic dean will review the information presented, make such inquiries as necessary, and render a judgment.
+If the student is dissatisfied with the dean’s decision, the student may make final appeal to the provost.

 Students must complete all requirements for the master's degree within ten (10) years.
 This period begins with the date of the earliest course and ends with the last coursework applied toward the degree.
 In extraordinary circumstances, a time extension may be granted through approval of the program's faculty committee.